Katikistan/Notes/Networking.md

 The final way in which slow start can end is if three duplicate ACKs are detected, in which case TCP performs a fast retransmit.

 **After timeout:**
 Slow start increases the number of send frames by doubling the window size every time the send window is successful.
 This happens until the window size more than half of the window size before the connection dropped.

 Slow start makes sure that the network is not flooded just after a connection drop (thus slow), but after initial success it quickly (exponentially) ramps-up until half the window size.
 ### Congestion Avoidance
 when the value of *cwnd* is approx. half value when congestion was last encountered. value of *cwnd* increases by just a single *MSS* every *RTT*.
-Increase cwnd by MSS bytes (MSS/cwnd) when- ever a new acknowledgment arrives.
+Increase cwnd by MSS bytes (MSS/cwnd) whenever a new acknowledgment arrives.

 if MSS is 1,460 bytes and cwnd is 14,600 bytes, then 10 segments are being sent within an RT